 Despite the breathtaking advances of modern technology; some things are just better done by hand.
 Enter the artisans: tailor Daniel Jones of Zink & Sons, jeweller Rob Cahill of Allure Jewellery Studio and shoemaker Andrew McDonald from A.McDonald Shoemaker.
 While their crafts have remained strictly manual, each one of these bespoke businesses have made the back-end transition to digital.

 As Andrew explains, “I’ve been running my business for 28 years, creating unique handmade footwear and accessories that are sustainable, built to last and transcend fashion trends.
 The irony is that all my footwear is handcrafted, so we use very little technology in their making.
 However, digital efficiencies have given me more time to create and develop my shoes, and have enabled us to communicate and sell to a global market, and run the business more efficiently and profitably.”

 Rob expresses a similar sentiment, “I’ve always wanted to design jewellery, and build and own a creative studio space for all types of artwork.
 I’ve operated Allure for 11 years now, and while I am passionate about old construction methods, being digital will always be important to my business.”

 Turning a lens on the digitisation of Australia’s small business economy, Paper to Pixels: The changing face of Australian small business captured the way in which people like Daniel, Rob and Andrew have made the changeover to cloud based accounting.
-With Single Touch Payroll ensuring more frequent digital payroll reporting from July 1, countless small businesses will move to using digital technology, some for the first time.
+With Single Touch Payroll requiring frequent digital payroll reporting to the ATO, countless small businesses will move to using digital technology, some for the first time.
 Those that have already made the transition to digital systems say it has revolutionised the way they operate.

 Building a future where technology and craft go hand-in-hand